MiekeSlim/miekeslim.github.io/Papers.md

 Mieke Sarah Slim and Napoleon Katsos.
 'Why all Estonians are not like Englishmen: Evidence from cross-linguistic influenceand priming on the shared nature of bilingual logical representations'.
 Preprint available at: https://psyarxiv.com/tv2w8/

 **In preparation**
 Mieke Sarah Slim, Peter Lauwers, and Robert J. Hartsuiker.
 'Logical representations are not quantifier-specific: Adaptive learning and generalization in the assignment of scope'.
-Please [email me](mailto:mieke.slim@ugent.be) for a copy of the manuscript.
+Please [email me](mailto:mieke.slim@ugent.be) for a copy of the manuscript (which should be finished soon).

 ### (Selected) conference presentations
 **2021**